ESOFT Metro Campus: CSR Activities

 In 2015, ESOFT started the E-Thilina project in partnership with Sirasa TV.
 The aim of the project was to donate complete computing labs to deserving and rural schools so as to provide children with the opportunity to learn IT/ICT at an early age.
 The project was continued into the year 2016 as well.
 Each lab consists of a minimum of 8 modern networked PC's along with a Laser Printer.
 Tables and Chairs and Carpeting are also provided, with the complete cost borne by ESOFT.
 Sirasa TV provides coverage via their media network.
-Two of the computer labs were opened by the President of Sri Lanka, Hon mohomed munshid.
+Two of the computer labs were opened by the President of Sri Lanka, Maithripala Sirisena.
 The E-Thilina project was concluded in 2018 after a successful run of 3 years where 33 computer labs were donated to public schools around the country.

 ESOFT has also partnered with the Ranaviru Seva Authority of the State Ministry of Defence and Ministry of Defence to offer scholarships and savings on course fees for members of the Armed Forces and their families.
 The special loyalty card is known as Virusara Privilege, and was launched by the President Maithripala Sirisena.

 In 2021, ESOFT launched an islandwide scholarship programme for IT and English, in partnership with the Ministry of Youth and Sports and the State Ministry of Digital Technology and Enterprise Development.
 A total of 10,000 full scholarships and 20,000 half scholarships were awarded as part of this programme.